 The maps show the density of animals (Figure 1) and the density of holdings (Figure 2).
 The estimated number of holdings and number of goats per country is shown in Table 1.
-The number of goat holdings and the number of goats in England and Wales have decreased since the 2020/2021 inventory, but have increased in Scotland.
+The number of goat holdings and the number of goats have increased across all 3 countries since the 2021/2022 inventory.